Skip to content

 ESR 11 – Legal contestation on the rule of law and its impact on EU cooperation in criminal matters with third parties: EU-MERCOSUR

-Always interested in Criminal Law and European Law, with a special focus on External relation, I found my perfect combination with my research project: Judicial Cooperation in Criminal matters within Third States-the case of EU and MERCOSUR.
+Always interested in Criminal Law and European Law, with a special focus on External relations, I found my perfect combination with my research project: Judicial Cooperation in Criminal Matters with Third States: the case of EU and MERCOSUR.
+My project explores the relationship between the rule of law and cooperation in criminal matters mechanisms in intra-regional and inter-regional cooperation.

 Host Institutions